-The best remedy for curing winter blues?
+The best remedy for curing cold weather blues?
 A warming mask, of course.
 "This is a warm correcting mask that is rich in raw cacao," Lerma adds.
 "Its unique formula heals inflammation and aides with fading hyperpigmentation, while also treating current breakouts."

 Noto points out the generous amount of clay in this mask, which draws out impurities, deep-cleans clogged pores and prevents future breakouts and scarring.
 "This mask also has orange peel and frankincense, which are both known to help heal and purify the skin," she explains.